HLCaptain/planty/docs/DATA.md

 1. The user selects a plant in the app.
 2. The app shows a list of sensors and actuators that are connected to the broker that is owned by the user.
 3. The user selects a sensor or an actuator from the list.
 4. The app adds the sensor or actuator's `id` to the plant's `sensors` list in the `/plants` collection.
-In the same batch, it adds the sensor's broker's `id` to the plant's `brokers` list in the `/plants` collection.

 ### Controlling the Environment of a Plant